-A (100-90) B (89-80) С (79-70) D (69-60) F (Less than 60) Total Points Content Development, Sources, and Evidence Demonstrates skillful use of high-quality, credible, relevant sources.
+A (100-90) B (89-80) C (79-70) D (69-60) F (Less than 60) Total Points Content Development, Sources, and Evidence Demonstrates skillful use of high-quality, credible, relevant sources.
 Communicates, organizes, and synthesizes information from sources.
 Demonstrates use of relevant sources.
 Inadequately communicates, organizes, and synthesizes information from sources.
 Demonstrates an attempt to use sources.
 Communicates fragmented information so intended purpose is not fully achieved.
 Demonstrates a weak attempt to use sources although incorrectly.
 Communicates incorrect information.
 Uses sources inappropriately.
 Does not achieve intended purpose.
 Sources are misquoted, taken out of context, or incorrectly paraphrased.
 Organization Organizational pattern is clearly and consistently observable, slides are clear and with appropriate amount of content making the presentation cohesive and appealing.
-Organizational pattern is somewhat observable and presentation slides are generally clear.
-Organizational pattern is intermittently observable and presentation slides present too much text.
+Organizational pattern is somewhat observable and presentation slides are generally clear. much text.
 Organizational pattern is weakly observable although hard to follow throughout the presentation, presentation slides are lacking content or overwhelming in amount of text.
 Organizational pattern is not observable, slides are unclear and difficult to follow.
 Language Language choices are imaginative, memorable, and compelling and enhance the effectiveness of the presentation.
 Language choices are thoughtful and generally support the effectiveness of the presentation.
-Language choices are mundane and commonplace and partially support the effectiveness of the presentation.
 Language choices are elementary and minimally support the effectiveness of the presentation.
 Language choices are unclear and minimally support the effectiveness of the presentation.
 Growth Central message is convincing and strongly supported, highlighting many aspects of student learning content.
 Central message is consistent with the supporting material highlight some points of learning.
 Central message can be deduced, but is not explicitly stated in the presentation.
 Unclear learning experiences.
 Central message is weak and unclear.
 Key takeaways are misunderstood.
 Central message is unclear and unorganized.
 Lacking content learned.
 Speech Demonstrates high-quality speaking performance in clear tone and organization.
 Presentation is engaging and holds strong eye contact throughout.
 Demonstrates generally clear tone and organization.
 Presentation is generally engaging and eye contact is present.
-Speaking performance is moderate, lacking eye contact and clear tone.
 Speech is rushed or challenging to follow.
 Speaking performance is poor, lacking eye contact and clear tone.